evanpeikon/scRNA_prediction/README.md

 ```

 ### Algorithm Spot-Checking
-Now, any machine learning problem, we must select an algorithm to make predictions, an evaluation method to estimate a model's performance on unseen data, and an evaluation metric(s) to quantify how well the model works.
+Now, for any machine learning problem, we need to select an algorithm to make predictions, an evaluation method to estimate a model's performance on unseen data, and an evaluation metric to quantify how well the model works.
 Unfortunately, we can't always know which algorithm will work best on our dataset beforehand.
 As a result, we have to try several algorithms, then focus our attention on those that seem most promising.
 Thus, it's important to have quick and easy ways to assess and compare different algorithms' performance before we select one to tune and optimize - this is where spot-checking comes in.

 Spot-checking is a way to quickly discover which algorithms perform well on our machine-learning problem before selecting one to commit to.
 In the code block we'll we'll spot check six regression algoritms using the same [evaluation method](https://github.com/evanpeikon/machine-learning/tree/main/resampling) and [evaluation metric](https://github.com/evanpeikon/Machine-Learning/tree/main/Regression-metrics) to compare the model's performance.